SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Azure_-_File_Pusher_Technical.md

 #### HTTP Main Connection

 This connector uses an HTTP connection.
+However, it requires no input from the user regarding the connection configuration.

+### Initialization

-However, it requires no input from the user regarding the connection configuration, but only Azure Storage credentials (Tenant ID, Client ID, and Client Secret) and Storage URL, to which the files are uploaded.
+On the **General** page, configure and test Azure Storage credentials (Tenant ID, Client ID, Client Secret) and the Storage URL to proceed with setting up file path combinations.

 ## How to use